GO Office Assistants

 Office assistants are current SU students who have already fulfilled their GO requirement and who have agreed to serve as advisers for prospective study away students.
 They are an invaluable resource to students—providing insight into study abroad by sharing their experience and suggestions, and answering any questions that students may have regarding program selection, application, or anything else study-away related!
 They also have administrative duties and individual projects, as well as serve as mentors to the GO Ambassadors.

-Meet our peer advisers and assistants for fall 2014!
+Meet our GO assistants and student assistants for spring 2015!

 Carolyn Browne is a senior radio broadcasting major.
 She studied at Regent's University in London, England, in the fall of 2013.
 She is involved in Alpha Phi Omega and WQSU on campus.